-HIST 2911 U.S. and Georgia Constitution and History 1-0-1
+HIST 2911 U.S. and Georgia Constitution and History

-A one-hour course designed to allow students with transfer credit for American history or American government from outside the

-University System of Georgia to meet the U.S. and Georgia history and constitution requirement.
+A one-hour course designed to allow students with transfer credit for American history or American government from outside the University System of Georgia to meet the U.S. and Georgia history and constitution requirement.
 May not be taken as an elective.
+Graded on pass / fail basis.